rammewerk/router/README.md

   container for maximum flexibility and adaptability.
 - **Wildcard Simplicity**: Use * to capture dynamic segments - no regex needed, and parameter types ensure effortless refactoring and clarity.
-  -** No Dictated Names**: Parameters don’t rely on specific names, giving you freedom and flexibility.
+- **No Dictated Names**: Parameters don’t rely on specific names, giving you freedom and flexibility.
+- **Support for Enums**: Support for both backed enums and regular enums.
+Backed enums are automatically converted to it's type, where the given parameter argument is called with ::tryFrom(), while regular enums are matched with their case.

 This level of type safety, combined with flexible wildcards, is rare in other routers.
 It’s designed to make routing both powerful and effortless! 🚀